cmazakas/foxy/docs/reference/listener.md

 Create a new `listener` which will use the supplied `executor` for its I/O objects and an `endpoint` which the `listener` will bind to and listen on during construction.

+Callers must _not_ supply an `asio::strand` for the executor.
+The `foxy::listener` will wrap the supplied executor in a strand for the caller.
+Passing in an explicit strand will simply double-strand the nested executor (not incorrect but not ideal).

 ```c++
 listener(boost::asio::executor          executor,
          boost::asio::ip::tcp::endpoint endpoint,